-The phrase “technical debt” was first used by Ward Cunningham; he drew this analogy to monetary debt, like when we borrow money from the bank, and it accumulates interest and makes the debt grow – but at some point, we need to make a plan to repay it.
+The expression “technical debt” was first used by Ward Cunningham.
+He drew this analogy to monetary debt, like when we borrow money from the bank, and it accumulates interest and makes the debt grow.
+However, at some point, we need to make a plan to repay it.

-If you’ve never heard this phrase before, Martin Fowler wrote this post about it in 2003.
+If you’ve never heard this expression before, Martin Fowler wrote this post about it in 2003.

-All debt generates interest (see technical debt and compound interest), and there are different ways to deal with debt.
+All debt generates interest, and there are different ways to deal with debt.
 I’ll list some of them here.